adonisjs/v6-docs/content/docs/auth/session_guard.md

   .use(middleware.auth())
 ```

-## Using the Remember me feature
+## Using the Remember Me feature
-The Remember me feature automatically login user after their session expires.
+The Remember Me feature automatically login user after their session expires.
 This is done by generating a cryptographically secure token and saving it as a cookie inside the user's browser.

 After the user session has expired, AdonisJS will use the remember me cookie, verify the token's validity, and automatically re-create the logged-in session for the user.

-### Creating the remember me tokens table
+### Creating the Remember Me Tokens table

-The remember me tokens are saved inside the database and therefore you must create a new migration to create the `remember_me_tokens` table.
+The remember me tokens are saved inside the database, and therefore, you must create a new migration to create the `remember_me_tokens` table.

 ```sh
 node ace make:migration remember_me_tokens